Contents:

 Identifying Potential Double Brokering Scams: Warning Signs

-- Check-In Inconsistencies.
-The driver is asked to check in using a different company name than the one on their truck.
+- Dock Check-In Aliases: The driver arriving at the shipper dock is instructed to check in under a completely different corporate name or MC number than the one assigned on the rate confirmation.

 Protecting Yourself: Prevention Tactics